 How do you manage and reduce challenging behaviour?

 Your service provider will adopt a functional approach to address behaviours that may interfere with your child’s learning.
 These types of behaviours may be called challenging or inappropriate.
 This functional approach will include a baseline assessment to help determine if a more formal Behaviour Support Plan is required.
 Your service provider will conduct further assessments to help determine the reason why/ function behind why your child is engaging in these behaviours.
-If a Behaviour Support Plan is required it will focus on reducing the challenging behaviour as well as building skills.
-Prior to implementing a Behaviour Support Plan your consent will be obtained.
+If a Behaviour Support Plan is required, it will focus on reducing the challenging behaviour as well as building skills.
+Prior to implementing a Behaviour Support Plan, we will obtain your consent to proceed accordingly.

 How do you include parents in programming?

 Parents play a key role in helping their child generalize skills learned through IBI into other environments.
 Parents and service providers will work together to ensure skills learned in one environment are able to be demonstrated in other environments.

 Do you collect data to assess my child’s performance?